 Cancel the Sauté mode.
-Press the Manual (or Pressure Cook) button and then the + or - button to select 10 minutes.
+Press the Manual (or Pressure Cook) button and then the +/- button or dial to select 10 minutes.
+High Pressure.

 When the cooking cycle ends, let the pot naturally release pressure (just let it sit) for 15 minutes.
 Then manually release the remaining pressure.
-Open the lid after the pin in the lid drops.
-Carefully!
+Carefully open the lid after the pin in the lid drops down.

 Transfer the pureed soup back to the pot if you didn't use an immersion blender.

-Finish the soup by stirring in the pumpkin puree and the coconut milk, or cream.
+Finish the soup by stirring in the coconut milk, or cream.